I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 Basic Story Elements

-Once Simba reconciles with his past—faces Scar and comes to terms with his mistakes and his father’s death—he is able to lead his kingdom into prosperity.
+Once Simba reconciles with his past—facing Scar and coming to terms with his mistakes and his father’s death—he is able to lead his kingdom into prosperity.
 Until that moment, Simba retreats with his new eccentric friends—a warthog and a meerkat.

 The writers of the movie must have known that “A good dramatic moment is the place where idea, action, and character intersect… dramatic moments fill the news: a school shooting in Columbine, the Oklahoma City bombing, the Soviet submarine sunk in the North Sea.
 In these moments we have dramatic action— people die.
 We also have interesting characters— someone is responsible, someone is heroic, someone is victimized” (Because of Mama 2001).
 Scar is responsible, Simba is victimized, but he is also triumphant.